Prem07a/Dog_Cat/README.md

 ### About Me:

 My name is Prem Gaikwad, and I am currently pursuing my Bachelor's degree in Electronics and Telecommunication Engineering at PICT.
-I am passionate about artificial intelligence and machine learning, with a particular interest in data science and analytics.
-I love to learn by working on hands-on projects, and this Cat and Dog Image Classifier project is one such endeavor where I am learning about CNNs and image classification.
+I am passionate about `Artificial Intelligence` and `Machine Learning`, with a particular interest in `Data Science` and `Analytics`.
+I love to learn by working on hands-on projects, and this Cat and Dog `Image Classifier` project is one such endeavor where I am learning about CNNs and image classification.

 ### Technologies and Libraries Used: